Application guidelines for TIA Postdoc call

 Where to submit the application?

 The application is completed and submitted via the online application system.
-You will first need to register on the online application system.
-The application should be submitted by the project’s PI during the application period.
+The applicant will first need to register on the online application system.
 No paper copies are accepted.
 You can access the application system at the bottom of this page.

 When will the applicants be informed of the decisions?

-The call’s funding decisions will be published at the end of August 2024.
-All applicants will be informed of the Foundation’s decision by email.
+The call’s funding decisions will be published in early fall 2025.
+All applicants will be notified of the Foundation’s decision by email.

 When can projects be started?